mit-plv/riscv-semantics/README.md

 # riscv-semantic

-to build the decode function and the tests:
+to build the decode function and the tests (require a riscv gcc):

 '''
 make